Conflicto

 Myth of an end

-CONFLICTO is a project by the Italian artist Filippo Minelli, started in 2018 during a residency supported by the Italian Embassy in Bogotá and Feria Barcú, using the research on Colombian post-war landscape as a vehicle to re-signify conflict and narrate the multifaceted reality of indigenous, afro, campesino, guerrilla and security communities.
+CONFLICTO is a project by Italian artist Filippo Minelli, initiated in 2018 during a residency supported by the Italian Embassy in Bogotá and Feria Barcú.
+This project utilizes the Colombian post-war landscape as a lens through which to reframe conflict and articulate the complex realities of indigenous, Afro-Colombian, campesino, guerrilla, and security communities.

-The variety of the social composition of Colombia is striking, and for the projectwere arranged visits, interviews and rituals with Arhuaco, Kogi, Pasto, Huitoto and Awá tribes, afro communities in Tumaco and Palenque, FARC combatants of Putumayo, Meta and Caquetá as well as police and military officials of the same areas, and campesinos, livestock breeders, administrators and politicians across the country.
+The social composition of Colombia is striking in its diversity.
+As part of CONFLICTO, Minelli arranged visits, interviews, and rituals with numerous groups, including Arhuaco, Kogi, Pasto, Huitoto, and Awá tribes; Afro-Colombian communities in Tumaco and Palenque; former FARC combatants from Putumayo, Meta, and Caquetá; as well as police and military officials, campesinos, livestock breeders, administrators, and politicians across the country.